 Harris County Transit Bus Routes

-HCT offers a curb-to-curb paratransit service similar to Metro Lift.
+This transportation service offers a curb-to-curb para-transit service similar to Metro Lift.

-This service is available to individuals with mobility issues that cannot access regular HCT bus routes.
-To apply for this services click this link, complete your application and submit it to HCT.
+This service is available to individuals with mobility issues that cannot access the regular bus routes.
+To apply for these services you will have to submit an application.

-If you have Medicaid health insurance another transportation service available to you is Medicaid Transportation.
+If you have Medicaid health insurance another option for free medical transportation service available to you is Medicaid Transportation in Houston.

 Medicaid provides free rides to members to the following appointments: